Anna Meixner: Playing career

 Meixner grew up playing on boys' teams of EK Zeller Eisbären (EKZ) in her hometown of Zell am See.
 When she turned 16, Austrian Ice Hockey Association regulations prevented her from playing on a boys' team any longer and, because EKZ did not have any teams for women or girls, she moved to Salzburg to play with DEC Salzburg in the Austrian Women's Ice Hockey Bundesliga (DEBL; Dameneishockey-Bundesliga).
 She then moved to Vienna at age 17 to play for the women's team EHV Sabres Vienna in the European Women's Hockey League.

-At the age of 22, she left Austria to sign with HV71 Dam in the SDHL.
-She would score 16 points in 17 games of the 2016–17 SDHL season, as the club made it to the finals of the SDHL playoffs.
+At the age of 22, she left Austria to sign with HV71 in the Swedish Women's Hockey League (SDHL).
+She scored sixteen points in seventeen games of the 2016–17 SDHL season, as the club made it to the SDHL playoff finals.